 Combine thinly sliced onion, 1-3 Thai chili peppers depending on how spicy you prefer, a handful of cilantro (the more the better), and a good sprinkling of salt.

 Mix everything by hand, massaging all the ingredients really well together.
-Once the onion softens and releases it’s juices, the base is ready!
+Be sure to use massage well to break out the onions and meld the flavors together fully.
+The salt will help break it down further and more easily.
+Once the onion softens and releases its juices, the base is ready!

 The Bortha